On the multiplicity formula for discrete automorphic representations of disconnected tori: Group hypercohomology and group hyperhomology

-Moreover, we have an important long exact sequence relating hypercohomology to cohomology groups of $A^{0}$ and $A^{1}$. \begin{fact} For any $r\geqslant 1$, the following sequence is exact:
+It is noteworthy that there is an important long exact sequence involving hypercohomology and cohomology groups of $A^{0}$ and $A^{1}$. \begin{fact} For any $r\geqslant 1$, the following sequence is exact:

 where $i$ is defined by sending any $(r-1)$-cocycle $c_{1}$ to $r$-hypercocycle $(0,c_{1})$, and $p$ by sending any $r$-hypercocycle $(c_{0},c_{1})$ to $r$-cocycle $c_{0}$. \end{fact} \begin{proof} One can apply Grothendieck's spectral sequence for hypercohomology to this special case.
-Alternatively, we can prove it directly as below.
+Alternatively, it can be directly proved as below.

 Exactness at $H^{r-1}(G,A^{1})$: $i(c_{1})$ is an $r$-hypercoboundary if and only if $f(c_{0}) -\partial c_{1}^{*} = c_{1}$ for some ($r-1$)-cocycle $c_{0}$ and ($r-2$)-cochain $c_{1}^{*}$.
 And this happens if and only if $c_{1}$ and $f(c_{0})$ are cohomologous.